 Green tea polyphenol treats warts

-Daily green tea consumption prevents the spread of the human papilloma virus (HPV) which leads to the appearance of warts.
+Daily green tea consumption prevents the spread of the human papillomavirus (HPV) which leads to the appearance of warts.
 Gallic Epigallocatechin (EGCG), one of the main components of green tea, stops the cell cycle that allows the spread of the virus.

 Prevents Alzheimer’s and Parkinson’s

-Polyphenols have the ability to fight free radicals, this natural drink helps prevent brain damage and the development of lethal diseases like Parkinson’s and Alzheimer’s.
+Tea polyphenols have the ability to fight free radicals, this natural drink helps prevent brain damage and the development of lethal diseases like Parkinson’s and Alzheimer’s.

 Prevents kidney stones